 By 1899, a large infirmary block had been added at the north-east of the roiginal workhouse, with a second block added to its rear by 1912.

 After the ending of the workhouse system in 1930, Wirral workhouse was renamed Clatterbridge (County) General Hospital and under the National Health Service became Clatterbridge Hospital.
 The original workhouse building had been demolished by the 1950s.
 The other old blocks were demolished in 1997.

-By the 1920s, the union was operating a number of children's scattered homes, with a receiving home for new admissions believed to have been at 'Brynmore', 32 North Parade, Hoylake.
+By the 1920s, the union was operating a number of children's scattered homes, with a receiving home for new admissions at 'Brynmore', 32 North Parade (also sometimes referred to as 'The Promenade'), Hoylake.